Cyr-Ch/lora-qlora-101/README.md

 2. Run the provided sanity-check evaluation prompts to verify the model behaves as expected.
 3. Upload adapters to a private Hugging Face repo for deployment in an inference stack (Text Generation Inference, vLLM, or Modal).

-For inspiration, compare this guide with the earlier Polo Club tutorial, which focuses on a single wildfire dataset but lacks extensibility features ([poloclub/Fine-tuning-LLMs on GitHub](https://github.com/poloclub/Fine-tuning-LLMs)).
-This project generalizes the workflow while remaining free to run on Colab-class hardware.